BECC – a Strategic Research Area (SRA)

-The Government bill on research and innovation in 2008 proposed increased support for strategic research areas.
+The Government bill on research and innovation of 2008 proposed an increased support for research of strategic value to the society.
 24 research areas were considered strategic for Swedish competitiveness and growth.
-The Swedish Research Council (Vetenskapsrådet, VR), Swedish Council for Working Life and Social Research (FORTE, earlier called FAS), Swedish Research Council for Environment, Agricultural Sciences, and Spatial Planning (Formas), Swedish Energy Agency (Energimyndigheten), and Swedish Governmental Agency for Innovation Systems (VINNOVA) was commissioned to organize, review and recommend the allocation of funds to Swedish universities in 20 of these research areas.
+The Swedish Research Council (Vetenskapsrådet, VR), the Swedish Council for Working Life and Social Research (FORTE, earlier called FAS), the Swedish Research Council for Environment, Agricultural Sciences, and Spatial Planning (Formas), the Swedish Energy Agency (Energimyndigheten), and the Swedish Governmental Agency for Innovation Systems (VINNOVA) were commissioned to organize, review and recommend the allocation of funds to Swedish universities in 20 of these research areas.

 The Government followed the agencies' recommendations and decided to allocate research funding.
-Forty-three research environments in 20 research areas started in 2010.
-Three criterias was important to become a strategic research area:
+43 Strategic Research Area environments, in 20 research areas, were granted financing from 2010.
+Three criteria for becoming an SRA were of special importance:

-- research that can contribute towards fulfilling major needs and solving important problems in society
+- research that can contribute towards fulfilling major needs and solving important problems in society, and

 - research in areas that have a connection with the Swedish business sector.

 Evaluation of the SRAs

 After 2014 the Strategic Research Areas were evaluated.
 Below you can find the short evaluation statment of BECC, which was very positive: